Home Page

 We offer Continuous Provision and enhanced learning opportunities alongside precision group teaching, there is plenty of hands on learning through our inspiring and creative curriculum.

-Spring Term - Is an exciting term as the children are starting to apply prior learning, they're developing into independent learners, grasping new concepts and consolidation friendships.
+Summer Term - Is an exciting term as the children are starting to apply prior learning, they're developing into independent learners, grasping new concepts and consolidation friendships.

 Meet the Team